 Fatigue or pain during writing tasks: Yes, a child might grasp the pencil for dear life as they try to exert some sort of control.
 This can cause fatigue or pain during writing tasks, which can then lead to avoidance or behaviors related to writing.
 No need to make handwriting more painful than it already is.

 Compromised writing speed: If a child’s pencil is woven into their fingers, it might be challenging for them to write with any sort of functional speed.
-If they are having trouble in school because they can’t keep up with their peers, or are unable to get their school work done in time due to their grasp, then it needs to be addressed.
+If they are having trouble in school because they can’t keep up with their peers, or are unable to get their school work done in time due to their grasp, then it likely needs to be addressed.

 Immature grasps that lack stability and/or mobility: A child may be stuck in an immature grasping pattern due to lack of strength or stability.
-Strengthening the muscles of the hand or training them in the proper position can help to move the child along the developmental road.
+Strengthening the muscles of the hand or training them in the proper position may help to move the child along the developmental road.

-Pencil Grasps and Handwriting:
+Pencil Grasps and Handwriting

 As I mentioned previously, changing a pencil grasp is not going to magically change your child’s handwriting.
 Yes, it is a component of handwriting, but most certainly not the only thing that should be looked at.
 (Check out my previous post: Evaluating a Child’s Handwriting: An Inside Look for other components of handwriting.)
 Some parents come to an evaluation with the unrealistic expectation that changing a grasp will be the magic “fix” they were looking for.

-Most likely, with a lot of work, a child’s grasp can be adjusted.
+Most likely, with a lot of work, a young child’s grasp can be adjusted.
 With this change, they might see less fatigue and/or pain with writing, and therefore might be more willing to work on letter formations, line placement, and spacing: components that are really going to change the legibility of their writing.